The Ultimate Guide to Contesting a Will

 If someone dies without a valid will – termed dying “intestate” – their assets will be divided according to the laws of the state they lived in which usually means their assets go to the next of kin, but if there is none, then they go to the state.

 Sometimes people die, not with a formal will that ticks all the legislative requirements, but with some other document attesting to their wishes that perhaps falls short of legal requirements (such as the requirement relating to the presence and signature of witnesses).
 If the court believes that the deceased person intended it to be their will, then more often than not, the court may consider that document to be the will.
-The minimal requirement for an informal will is that it is in the form of a document as per s8, Succession Act 2006.

 A grant of probate is essentially a declaration from the Supreme Court, sought by the executor, that the will is the last valid will of the deceased.
 Whether probate is needed or not depends on the type of assets that the deceased has left behind.
 Probate allows the executor to start their work – collecting and distributing the assets of the state according to the words of the will.